What Is Love? (EP): Promotion

 On the day of the album's release, Twice members Jeongyeon, Sana, and Tzuyu made an appearance on the KBS2 public talk show Hello Counselor, wherein they performed a part of the title track "What Is Love?" for the first time in live broadcast.
 Later that day, all members of the group then held a live showcase at the Yes24 Live Hall in Gwangjang-dong, Seoul wherein they performed the full song for the first time.

-The group promoted their album in several South Korean music programs, starting with their appearance on M Countdown on April 12, 2018.
-They also made performances on KBS2's Music Bank on April 13, MBC's Show!
-Music Core on April 14, SBS' Inkigayo on April 15, and on MBC M's Show Champion on April 18 wherein the title track received its first music show win, among other performance dates.
+The group promoted their album in several South Korean music programs, starting with their appearance on M Countdown on April 12, 2018, where they performed "Say Yes" and "What Is Love?".
+They also made performances on Music Bank on April 13, Show!
+Music Core on April 14, Inkigayo on April 15, and on Show Champion on April 18 wherein the title track received its first music show win, among other performance dates.
 Music show promotions for What Is Love? ended on April 29.
 The title track achieved a total of 12 music show wins, with its last win being on Inkigayo in its episode aired on May 6.

 Twice also made an appearance on You Hee-yeol's Sketchbook in its broadcast on April 15 wherein they performed "What Is Love?".
 They also performed the album's title track on a special broadcast of M Countdown for KCON Japan 2018 on April 19.